Sullivan County, New York: Geography

 According to the U.S. Census Bureau, the county has a total area of 997 sqmi, of which 968 sqmi is land and 29 sqmi (2.9%) is water.

 Sullivan County is in the southern part of New York State, southeast of Binghamton and southwest of Albany.
 It is separated from Pennsylvania along its southwest boundary by the Delaware River.

 The county, which starts about 70 miles northwest of New York City, is in the Catskill Mountains.
 Its northeastern corner is within the Catskill Park.

-The highest point in the county is a 3,118 ft peak unofficially known as Beech Mountain, near Hodge Pond, a subsidiary summit to Mongaup Mountain across the Ulster County line.
+The highest point in the county is a 3,118 ft peak referred to as Beech Mountain.
 The lowest point is along the Delaware River.